nkusibob/powerplant-coding-challenge/ReadMe.md

 you can download a video showscasing those steps if needed

-the unit tests are based on those 3 payload examples, I've added a single couple of test plan on my own
+the unit tests are based on those 3 payload examples, for this same list of powerplants
-I've added a single couple of test plan on my own for this same list of powerplants
 ```javascript
 "powerplants": [